 £2700

-Fees include your teaching and one exam entry for each module.
-You are required to pay for your books and AAT membership.
-You are able to purchase exam resits.
+Fees include your teaching, related teaching materials and one exam entry for each module.
+You are required to pay for your AAT membership.
+You are able to purchase exam resits and books at a discounted rate.

 "*" indicates required fields